koenrane/KR-new-site/content/seeking-power-is-often-convergently-instrumental-in-mdps.md

 >
 > This work was made possible by the Center for Human-Compatible AI, the Berkeley Existential Risk Initiative, and the Long-Term Future Fund.
 >
 > Logan Smith ([`elriggs`](https://www.lesswrong.com/users/`elriggs`)) spent an enormous amount of time writing Mathematica code to compute power and measure in arbitrary toy MDPs, saving me from computing many quintuple integrations by hand.
 I thank Rohin Shah for his detailed feedback and brainstorming over the summer of 2019, and I thank Andrew Critch for significantly improving this work through his detailed critiques.
-Last but not least, thanks to:
+Last, thanks to:
 >
 > 1. Zack M. Davis, Chase Denecke, William Ellsworth, Vahid Ghadakchi, Ofer Givoli, Evan Hubinger, Neale Ratzlaff, Jess Riedel, Duncan Sabien, Davide Zagami, and `TheMajor` for feedback on version 1 of this post.
 > 2. Alex Appel (diffractor), Emma Fickel, Vanessa Kosoy, Steve Omohundro, Neale Ratzlaff, and Mark Xu for reading / giving feedback on version 2 of this post.